 Good news: If you’re recording a worship service, you already have all your instruments and microphones connected to a mixer, so the problem becomes figuring out how to get the signals into your audio interface at the same time.
 This isn’t impossible but it is going to involve advanced setup, cabling, and more than a little audio know-how.
 PreSonus has removed this hurdle with the StudioLive mixers by building in a professional audio interface that allows you to simply connect the mixer to your computer and hit Record in the included Capture™ recording program—no cabling, patching, or signal-routing involved.
 Capture makes recording even easier with its unique Record Now"feature.
 This button creates a new session, arms all tracks for recording, and starts recording instantly, with one mouse click!

 Most people on the PreSonus staff are musicians and audio engineers, and many of them perform, mix, and record for their churches.
 PreSonus Capture live-recording software, included with all StudioLive mixers, installs easily, requires no setup because it is designed specifically for the StudioLive and lets you record the individual tracks and/or a stereo mix with one mouse click.
 Capture knows which StudioLive mixer you’ve connected to your computer and automatically creates a track for every input channel and a stereo track for recording your main mix.

-Good News: StudioLive Series III mixers take this one step further by providing an onboard SD recorder with Capture built in, allowing you to create multitrack recordings without connecting a computer!
+Good News: StudioLive Series III console mixers take this one step further by providing an onboard SD recorder with Capture built in, allowing you to create multitrack recordings without connecting a computer!
 Stereo SD recording is available onboard every StudioLive Series III rack mixer as well as the StudioLive AR-series hybrid analog mixers.

 What else can we do with our recordings?